hammady/prayer-scheduler/README.md

 ## Configure

+Environment variables can be stored in `.env` which will be loaded automatically.

 1. `CSV_FILE` environment variable: Path of CSV file to load, default: `prayers-timetable.csv`
 1. The CSV above should have the following column names in the header:
     1. Fajr Iqaamah 1